Types of Degrees Mining Technology Majors Are Getting

 Online Mining Technology Programs

-In 2018-2019, 12 schools offered a mining tech program of some type.
+In the 2020-2021 academic year, 11 schools offered some type of mining technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|